Weimax Wines & Spirits

 This is one of those "serious" winemakers who understands how to coax the best from the vineyards and how to capture that special quality in the bottle.

-Poirel makes wonderfully expressive, soulful wines.
+Poirel made wonderfully expressive, soulful wines.

-When we visited him we tasted a terrific dry white wine which he explained could "only" be designated as a Vin de Table.
+When we visited him, ages ago, we tasted a terrific dry white wine which he explained could "only" be designated as a Vin de Table.
 That's because the Appellation Contrôllée laws required the wine be fermented with a commercial yeast, not the wild yeast that's part of the grape skins!
 I can't quite recall precisely the rest of the silly, appallingly lame requirements, but the fruit was harvested too ripe and did not require Francis add sugar to the juice.
 This was another strike against the wine from the legal standpoint, but a positive factor from a wine quality perspective.

 His 2002 Quarts-de-Chaume is a delicious Chenin Blanc.
 One of those wines which displays this magnificent and relatively unheralded grape.
 It's got lots of honeyed notes and yet retains a fine 'edge' of minerality and acidity.